 The goal is not to create the perfect clip immediately.
 The goal is to learn what direction is worth developing.

-When free is not enough
+When free AI image to video is not enough

 Free AI image to video starts to break down when the output has a real job to do.
 If the video needs to support a product, offer, client project, launch or paid campaign, you need more than a quick file.